jefftranter/6502/asm/jmon/README.txt

 65C02, or 65816.
 This value is not currently used but may be used in the future to control assembly and disassembly.

+SCOPE LOOP: P <ADDRESS>

+For hardware debugging, loops on reading from an address.
+Continuously loops until reset.

 REGISTERS: R

 Displays the current value of the CPU registers A, X, Y, S, and P.